Buchanan Field Airport: Facilities

 Buchanan Field covers 495 acre at an elevation of 26 feet.
 It has four asphalt and concrete runways: 1L/19R is 5001x150 feet, 1R/19L is 2770x75 feet, 14L/32R is 4602x150 feet, and 14R/32L is 2798x75 feet.

-In the year ending February 28, 2009, the airport had 93,874 aircraft operations, an average of 257 per day:

-97 percent general aviation, three percent air taxi, and less than one percent military.
-387 aircraft were then based at the airport: 83 percent single-engine, 10 percent multi-engine, five percent jet, and two percent helicopter.
+In the year ending April 30, 2022, the airport had 119,598 aircraft operations, an average of 327 per day: 95 percent general aviation, 5 percent air taxi, and less than 1 percent military and less than 1 percent commercial.
+340 aircraft were then based at the airport: 284 single-engine, 30 multi-engine, 17 jet, and 9 helicopter.

 Accidents

-On the evening of December 23, 1985, a Beechcraft Baron N1494G, executing a missed approach from an instrument approach (IAP) to runway 19R, lost control and crashed into the roof of the Macy's department store at the nearby Sunvalley Shopping Center, killing the pilot and two passengers and seriously injuring 84 Christmas shoppers in the crowded mall, spraying them with burning aviation fuel.
+On the evening of December 23, 1985, a Beechcraft Baron N1494G, executing a missed approach from an instrument approach (IAP) to runway 19R, lost control and crashed into the roof of the Macy's department store at the nearby Sunvalley Shopping Center, killing the pilot and two passengers and seriously injuring 84 people in the crowded mall, spraying them with burning aviation fuel.
 Four of the victims on the ground later died.
 The accident brought increased opposition to the airport and caused Pacific Southwest Airlines (PSA) to delay its flights that had been planned to start in January 1986.

 Another plane crashed on April 13, 2004, shortly after leaving Buchanan Field.
-The plane landed on a minivan traveling down nearby Interstate 680 in Pleasant Hill and nearly severed the left leg of a 12-year-old girl.
-(Her leg was successfully reattached and she has made a near-full recovery.)
+The plane landed on a minivan traveling down nearby Interstate 680 in Pleasant Hill and injured a 12-year-old girl.
 Officials determined the crash was the fault of an aircraft maintenance technician who had worked on the plane.

-On December 21, 2006, at about 1900 Zulu time, a 1989 Piper Malibu (PA46), registered as N1AM, crashed while flying the LDA (localizer type directional aid) approach into CCR.
+On December 21, 2006, at about 11:05 a.m., a 1989 Piper Malibu (PA46), registered as N1AM, crashed while flying the LDA (localizer type directional aid) approach into CCR.
 The aircraft was too low and hit obstructions on the ground.
 The plane hit the median of Highway 4, crashing between the highway and Marsh Drive just north of the runway.
 Three passengers were killed instantly, and another died after surgery.

-On October 25, 2016, shortly after departing Buchanan Field, a Beechcraft Bonanza registered N364RM crashed into a hill near Kirker Pass Road in Concord.
+On October 25, 2016, shortly after departing Buchanan Field, a Beechcraft Bonanza registered as N364RM crashed into a hill near Kirker Pass Road in Concord.
 The two occupants, both pilots, were killed in the crash.
 No one on the ground was injured.
-The investigation is ongoing and the cause has not been determined.
+The investigation was unable to determine the cause of the accident, although issues with a recent avionics upgrade were suspected.

+On January 30, 2024, a Van’s Aircraft RV-6, a single-engine plane, crashed at around 10:30 a.m. at the intersection of Concord Ave. and Diamond Boulevard, near the southern end of the airport.
+The pilot, who was the only occupant of the plane, was killed in the crash.